MeminErkenekenXD/Fullmetal-Alchemist-Torrent/README.md

 # Fullmetal Alchemist Torrent Edition
-2D FMA Fighting Game (made with Scratch and converted to HTML) <br />

 # Game Overview
 FMA Torrent Edition is a 2D fighting game where you can play with your friends with either Edward Elric or Roy Mustang.
 Edward is based on close ranged combat while Roy mainly uses projectiles. <br />